pleabargain/EnglishHelpsYourCareer/idioms.md

 # Beyond belief
-       If people behave in such a way that you find it almost impossible to accept that they actually did it, then you can say that their behaviour was beyond belief.
+       If people behave in such a way that you find it almost impossible to accept that they actually did it, then you can say that their behavior was beyond belief.

 # Beyond our ken
 * If something's beyond your ken, it is beyond your understanding.